R-a-Moore/intro_aws/README.md

 - Do not delete anyone else's services

 - DO NOT share AWS account details or keys with anyone - so don't push them to github!!!

+#### Four Pillars of Cloud Deployment

+When considering cloud instances, and especially during decision making processes such as which availability zone to opperate in, there are four pillars which are key to consider for this process:

+- *ease of use*; deployment should not occur in a manner that is not easily reproducable, or usable.

+- *flexibility*; we should be able to access and modify our instances in different ways, and allow for change.

+- *cost*; we should not incurr unnecissary costs (including timewise), onto the process and for the organisation.

+- *robustness*; prior, during and after change or activity has occured, we do not want vulnerabilites in security or functionality of our goals to be apparent.

 #### Security groups